kinjo/geed/README.md

 geed
 ====

-GEnerate ED commands from grep output
+A GEek EDitor to GEnerate ED commands from grep output.